 - Maximum personal safety.

-- Motivation and personal and customer satisfaction.
+- Motivation, personal satisfaction, and customer satisfaction.

 World Class Maintenance Management

 Implementing world-class maintenance (WCM) requires a change in attitude and culture towards the customer, especially in the production area, and is supported by a computerized information system.